A funny thing happened on the way to the bar: Booze doesn’t always agree with us after 40.

 If you are looking for a glass or wine or Old Fashioned to truly manage stress vs. have a sparkling and refreshing treat, put on the tea kettle and try one of our functional drink mixes.
 You can drink warm or cold but warm works best for us!

-Drinking Your Feelings is a spicy chai made with herb gymnema sylvestre to cut sugar cravings and reduce overall stress with herbs like Maca.
+Stave the Crave is a natural chai made with herb gymnema sylvestre to cut sugar cravings and reduce overall stress with herbs like Maca.
 Tasty in ginger tea, herbal tea, coffee or even hot chocolate.

 Tranq Dranq is a warm nightcap that soothes the system with a mix of Ashwagandha and some truly intriguing herbs common in Traditional Chinese Medicine.